Unity-Technologies/ml-agents/docs/Using-Docker.md

 For more detail on Docker mounts, check out [these](https://docs.docker.com/storage/bind-mounts/) docs from Docker.

 **NOTE** If you are training using docker for environments that use visual observations, you may need to increase the default memory that Docker allocates for the container.
-See [here](https://docs.docker.com/docker-for-mac/#advanced) for instructions for Docker for Mac.
+For example, see [here](https://docs.docker.com/docker-for-mac/#advanced) for instructions for Docker for Mac.

 ### Stopping Container and Saving State